Updated: Jul 31, 2022

-Many theories and studies view early years attachment a major factor in the development of the child throughout their early years, across their pubity into adulthood.
+Many theories and studies view early years attachment a major factor in the development of the child throughout their early years, across their puberty into adulthood.
 Various external factors in a person's life as well as unique internal factors can and do reinforce early attachment patterns or facilitate change, towards attachment stability, or not.
 To this adding neurobiological differences may also influence attachment patterns change in ways yet to be discovered.
-In a marital relationship strengths versus deficiencies can also influence attachment stability in a process that is not necessarily linear.
+In a marital relationship strength versus deficiencies can also influence attachment stability, in a process that is not necessarily linear.

-In romantic attachment styles the studies supports three main categories:
+In romantic attachment styles the studies support three main categories:

 specifically in this blog the disorganised is also subdivided in: